m0gr1m/Personal_medical_cost/README.md

 The metric we used to choose the best model was R square, and the model that had the best value of it was **Lasso**.

-The first model I built had a score of 75.57% and the plot of true values versus predictions showed a relatively poor model fit.
+The first model we built had a score of 75.57% and the plot of true values versus predictions showed a relatively poor model fit.
-Therefore, I decided to remove the outliers and run the procedure again.
+Therefore, we decided to remove the outliers and run the procedure again.
 The final model seen below has an approximate 85% score of correct prediction values versus true values.

 <center><img src="https://i.imgur.com/GDNz7uS.png" width="800"></center>